sentora/sentora-installers/README.md

 * CentOS 6 and 7
 * Ubuntu 12.04 and 14.04
 * NEW!
-Debian 7 and 8 (Not tested)
+Debian 7 Support (Debian 8 support pending)

 Tested and working on Debian 7.8.
-It should work on Debian 7.x and Debian 8.
+It should work on Debian 7.x.
 Debian 6 or older are not supported as obsolete.
+Debian 8 will be added later or as soon it becomes stable.

 Preliminary install information can be found here: [Sentora Documentation](http://docs.sentora.org/index.php?node=7)